29 Lessons I Learned In 29 Years

 23. Being an eloquent communicator is derived from mastering the skills of empathy.

-24. Allowing ourselves to be vulnerable and honest bridges our heart the hearts of our audience.
+24. Allowing ourselves to be vulnerable and honest bridges our hearts to the hearts of our audience.

 25. Movement and rhythm are the tools our soul uses to express herself physically.